bbauska/W3Cx-5of5/README.md

     more difficult to know when they are all ready to be used, as they come asynchronously over the network),

--   For streamed music, you need an \<audio\> player element.
+-   For streamed music, you need an &lt;audio&gt; player element.
 If you use different pieces of music, you may use multiple audio elements, and you pause one and start another when you change the music.
     Alternatively you may use a single audio element, and change its src attribute.

-We wrote a multiple \"**asset loader**\" to make all these tasks easy.
+We wrote a multiple &quot;**asset loader**&quot; to make all these tasks easy.

-Here is a small example that you may use if you like, which takes an array of \"assets to be loaded\", that can be either an image, a sound sample or streamed background music.
+Here is a small example that you may use if you like, which takes an array of &quot;assets to be loaded&quot;, that can be either an image, a sound sample or streamed background music.
 You call the loadAssets(callback) function, passing as a parameter a single callback function of yours.
 When all assets are loaded, your callback